Tourism & Hospitality

 - Deliver Extension programming in targeted gateway communities through pilot programming using the research-based insights generated in objectives 1 and 2.

-- Assess change over time and associated impacts thus providing a mechanism to update the data on a regular basis to monitor changes and reflect on community goals.
+- Assess change over time and associated impacts, thus providing a mechanism to update the data on a regular basis to monitor changes and reflect on community goals.

-ARC ARISE Rural Tourism Institute
+Rural Tourism Institute

 Primary Team Members include: